terrimporter/UNITE_ITSClassifier/README.md

 The current stand-alone version of the RDP classifier v2.13 is available from https://sourceforge.net/projects/rdp-classifier/ .
 Though the bacterial database has been updated, it is still using a 2014 version of the UNITE ITS reference database.
 Here provide the method I used to convert the QIIME-formatted UNITE files for use with the stand-alone version of the RDP classifier.
 It has only been tested on the QIIME formatted UNITE release v8.2 available from https://unite.ut.ee/repository.php .
 It is currently trained to the species-hypothesis level.
 I have also added the same microsporidian outgroup sequences from the 2014 UNITE reference set availabe from sourceforge at http://sourceforge.net/projects/rdp-classifier/files/RDP_Classifier_TrainingData/fungalits_UNITE_trainingdata_07042014.zip/download .
 Leave one sequence out testing is currently in progress.

-The UNITE v8.2 training files and trained files ready for use with the RDP classifier are available here.
+The UNITE v8.2 training files and trained files ready for use with the RDP classifier are available at https://github.com/terrimporter/QIIME_formatted_UNITE_ITS_to_RDPclassifier/releases .

 This method is Perl-based.
 If you prefer a python-based solution check here: https://john-quensen.com/tutorials/training-the-rdp-classifier/ .